Xerbo/LeanHRPT-Decode/README.md

  - NOAA - raw data, bi-phase/manchester/PM decoded and not raw16
  - Meteor - raw data, bi-phase/manchester/PM decoded *or* CADUs (deframed)
- - MetOp - output from viterbi *or* CADUs (deframed, derandomized and with RS applied)
+ - MetOp - output from viterbi *or* CADUs (deframed, derandomized with RS applied)
- - FengYun - output from viterbi *or* CADUs (deframed, derandomized and with RS applied)
+ - FengYun - output from viterbi *or* CADUs (deframed, derandomized with RS applied)

 ## Credits